-Frankly, there is no real rule for using category and tag in your blog.
+Frankly, there are no rules for using category and tag for your blog posts.
 For example, when you are running an animal blog, you can use “dog” as a category or tag depending on the situation.
 You can avoid using tags to prevent thin and duplicate content.
-However, category is shown in the breadcrumb structure and you need to assign one category for blog post mandatorily in WordPress.
+However, category is shown in the breadcrumb structure and you need to mandatorily assign at least one category to a blog post in WordPress.

 - Avoid using the same phrase or word as a category and tag.

 - Limit the tags to 3 or 4 and categories to 1 or 2.

 - When using multiple categories, choose one as your primary category to show it in the breadcrumb.
 Use plugins like Yoast SEO to choose the primary category to show in the breadcrumb.

 10. Show Meta Data

 The meta data helps search engines and readers to get more details about the blog post.
 It has been a very bad habit of bloggers to hide the meta data below post title and comment section.
 We strongly recommend to show the details to help users to understand the post meta details.
 By default, all WordPress themes will display meta data below the post title and some theme may also show below the content.
 Here are some of the meta data you should show in each WordPress post.